Ianfeather/ianfeather.co.uk/src/site/posts/practical-questions-around-web-components.md

 The requirement for Web Components to be independent and portable is ultimately what brings these discussions to the forefront.
 Their benefits are real: true scoping for CSS, the ability to share code in a framework agnostic manner, their composability, are all features that developers have needed for a long time.

-Clearly the Web Components spec does not exist within a vacuum.
+The Web Components spec does not exist within a vacuum.
 It does present us with a focal point though, an opportunity for reflection on how the rest of the web ecosystem is ready to support it, and a list of outstanding problems which require resolutions to allow us to build standards-compilant, truly composable systems.